hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 ### EBS, Ephemeral, and Root Block Devices

-Each of the `*_block_device` attributes control a portion of the AWS Instance's "Block Device Mapping".
-It's a good idea to familiarize yourself with [AWS's Block Device Mapping docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) to understand the implications of using these attributes.
+Each of the `*_block_device` attributes control a portion of the EC2 Instance's "Block Device Mapping".
+For more information, see the [AWS Block Device Mapping documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html).

-The `root_block_device` mapping supports the following:
+The `root_block_device` block supports the following:

 * `delete_on_termination` - (Optional) Whether the volume should be destroyed on instance termination.
 Defaults to `true`.
 * `encrypted` - (Optional) Whether to enable volume encryption.
 Defaults to `false`.
 Must be configured to perform drift detection.